PRBonn/bonnet/README.md

 for all the work shared during the last year, and to [Olga Vysotka](http://www.ipb.uni-bonn.de/people/olga-vysotska/) and [Susanne Wenzel](http://www.ipb.uni-bonn.de/people/susanne-wenzel/) for beta testing the framework :)

+## Acknowledgements

+This work has partly been supported by the German Research Foundation under Germany's Excellence Strategy, EXC-2070 - 390732324 (PhenoRob).
+We also thank NVIDIA Corporation for providing a Quadro P6000 GPU partially used to develop this framework.

 ## TODOs